Pithikos/rest-datasource/README.md

 [![CircleCI](https://circleci.com/gh/grafana/simple-datasource/tree/master.svg?style=svg)](https://circleci.com/gh/grafana/simple-datasource/tree/master)

-There's already two plugins for dealing with JSON but their interface is somewhat complex.
-This plugin tries to solve the major issues I personally had with those;
+There's already two json-datasource plugins, however they are both overly complex.
+So I made this plugin to save you some time;

-1. Keep a single REST endpoint to fetch the data.
+1. Keep a single base REST endpoint to fetch the data.
-2. Querying works as normal URL. e.g. `/users/?active=true`
+2. Keep it RESTful; support nested resources, URL params and only GET allowed.
-3. Make it simple to fetch both single values but also time series data.
+3. Support for single values and time series data.
+4. Infer types without cluttering the backend API.

 ## Plugin settings

-Add the datasource and set the `endpoint` to the endpoint of your API that you wish to expose the data.
+Add the datasource and set the `endpoint` to the base URL that you wish to expose the data.
+E.g. `myapp.com/stats/`

-When creating graphs you have two parameters;

-  - `Resource Path`: Path to fetch the JSON from.
-E.g. `users/?active=true`
-  - `Payload Key`:  Specify the key o access the payload.
-This is evaluated to javascript so you can use a mix of dot notation, indice, etc. E.g. `userActivity.active[0]`

-> Datasource endpoint will **always** receive a `from` and a `to` params.
+> Note that you can add URL params.
+The backend endpoint will **always** receive a `from` and a `to` params regardless.

 ## Backend endpoint